hudongsheng-debug/FITSQuickLook/README.md

 - Added keyboard shortcuts for Profile and Advanced panel actions.
 - Removed duplicate buttons in the Profile panel.
 - Improved overall stability and performance.

+## Version 5.1.10 New Features

+This update focuses on refining the design of the Mac interface.

+- Fixed an issue where the version number was displayed incorrectly on the launch screen
+- Updated the launch screen and main window backgrounds to a darker appearance for better visual consistency
+- Removed the top toolbar buttons.
+Import, Tools, and Information are now available from the menu bar
+- Adjusted the size of the Tools & AI buttons and centered them with their labels
+- Reduced the saturation of the selected tab color
+- Added keyboard shortcuts for the Tools & AI buttons

 ## 🧠 Use Cases